Best Cities For New College Graduates To Find A Job In 2016

 2. Cincinnati, OH

 Cincinnati is one of the best cities for new college graduates looking to find a job this year.
 In July 2015, the United States Census Bureau estimated that Cincinnati is home to 298,550 people.
 Compared to other cities in the United States, Cincinnati’s cost of living is 16.60% lower than the national average.
 According to the Bureau of Labor Statistics, Cincinnati’s unemployment rate as of April 2016 was 4.2 percent, while the national average was 5.30.
-The good news is job availability is rising and recently at a rate of 2.29 percent.
+The good news is that job availability is rising at a rate of 2.29 percent.

 READ MORE :

 But how fast can you make it to your office if you find a job in Cincinnati?
-The average commute time of this city is 22 minutes, 3 minutes faster than the national average of 25 minutes.
+The average commute time in this city is 22 minutes, 3 minutes faster than the national average of 25 minutes.
 If you own a car, you can join the 71 percent of commuters who drive in their car alone.
-Up to 8 percent of commuters take mass transit, 10 percent carpool with others, while 4 percent work from home.
+Up to 8 percent of commuters take mass transit, 10 percent carpool with others, and 4 percent work from home.

 3. Kansas City, MO